tbird20d/labcontrol/README.md

 LabControl consists of two main elements:
- - the LabControl server, which stores items that represent the lab resources and
+ - the LabControl server, which stores items that represent the lab boards and resources

-json and yaml test object web server.
+ - the labcontrol client, which can add items to the server, and issue commands to resources in the lab

 Introduction
 ============
-LabControl server handles the user interface (HTML), as well as web-based object storage for the following Fuego objects
+LabControl server handles the user interface (HTML), as well as web-based object storage for the following lab objects
  * Boards
  * Resources